-- 6.18.1A(a)(3)
+- 6.18.1A(a)(3) and (4).

-- 6.18.1A(a)(4)

 - 6.18.3

-- 6.18.5(i)
+- 6.18.5(i).

 The 'tariff structure' includes the tariff, components of that tariff and charging parameters, which all together provide the necessary information for our customers and their retailers to know how we propose to bill them.
 When developing our network tariff structures, we are aiming to provide retailers with better price signals about the costs associated with provision of electricity network services.
-This will ensure that retailers make more informed decisions about how best to manage the financial risks under more cost-reflective network pricing.
+This will ensure that retailers make more informed decisions about how best to manage the financial risks under more cost reflective network pricing.